openego/eGon-data/docs/data/electricity_demand.rst

 If there is no data on amenities, synthetic ones are assigned to existing buildings.
 We use the median value of amenities per census cell in the respective MV grid district to determine the number of synthetic amenities.
-If no building data is available, a synthetic building with a dimension of 5x5 m is randomly generated.
+If no building data is available, a synthetic building with a dimension of 5m x 5m is randomly generated.
 This also happens for amenities that couldn't be assigned to any OSM building.
 We obtain four different categories of buildings with amenities: